How to choose the right agent

 As part of being a professional and holding membership, there are a number of key areas an agent needs to ensure are in place:

-• Professionalism and Training– Agents will need to maintain professional standards by ensuring that their staff have a minimum level of on-going training to keep up to date with their skills.
+• Professionalism and Training: Agents will need to ensure that their staff have a minimum level of on-going training to keep their skills up to date.

-• Knowing their client– As part of taking on a new seller and buyer, an agent will need to take some basic information and identity documentation so that they know who they are dealing with.
+• Knowing their client: As part of taking on a new seller and buyer, an agent will need to take some basic information and identity documentation so that they know who they are working with.

-• Compliant – Being registered with HMRC to ensure they comply with all the obligations under the money laundering regulations
+• Compliance: Being registered with HMRC to ensure they comply with all the obligations under the money laundering regulations.

 Positive first impressions